Outshined: Release and reception

 "Outshined" was released as a single in 1991 in various versions with the previously unreleased B-sides "Cold Bitch", "I Can't Give You Anything", "Girl U Want", "Show Me", "I Don't Care About You", "Can You See Me", and "Homicidal Suicidal".
 Outside the United States, the single was released commercially in Germany, the Netherlands, and the United Kingdom.

 "Outshined" became an instant hit and a fan favorite, and gained considerable airtime on alternative rock radio stations.
 "Outshined" features one of the most memorable Soundgarden lyrics, "I'm looking California, and feeling Minnesota".
 The lyric inspired the title for the 1996 film, Feeling Minnesota, although Soundgarden is not featured on the soundtrack.
 The lyric "feeling Minnesota" has also been used by ESPN anchor Stuart Scott in reference to Kevin Garnett, who spent the first 11 years of his career as a player for the Minnesota Timberwolves.

 Steve Huey of AllMusic called the song a "steadily creeping rocker with a main riff that strongly recalled the heavy murk of prime Black Sabbath".
 He added, "It's a powerful re-imagining of what the Sabbath sound can represent, and the song's encapsulation of early-'90s angst and directionlessness helps make it one of the definitive grunge anthems."
 Billboard and Kerrang! both named "Outshined" as Soundgarden's second-greatest song, behind "Fell on Black Days" and "Black Hole Sun", respectively.

-The song is featured on the soundtrack for the 1993 film, True Romance.
-"Outshined" was part of the soundtrack of the 1994 bike racing game, Road Rash, which received 3DO's 1994 "Soundtrack of the Year" award.
-It's also a playable song on the 2011 video game Rocksmith.